 Cotton is one of the world’s most important textile fibers.
-This soft fabric common in many of our clothes accounts for about 38% of the world’s fiber market2.
-However, the process to acquire the fiber for apparel requires pesticides and other chemicals and significant water usage.
+This soft fabric common in many of our clothes accounts for about 38% of the world’s fiber market.
+However, the process of acquiring fiber for non-organic cotton apparel requires pesticides and other chemicals, and significant water usage.

 On the other hand, organic farming supports water conservation.
-From an eco-friendly lens, it uses 88% less water compared with conventional cotton.
+From an eco-friendly lens, cotton produced organically uses 88% less water compared with conventional cotton.
 And also 62% less energy.
 Generally, these lead to a more friendly impact on the environment.

 As much as manufacturers use cotton to make several clothing items, this doesn’t limit the use of organic cotton.
 Brands use it in t-shirts, underwear, bedding, and even footwear.
 We can also find this material in personal care items such as cotton pads, sanitary products, and ear swabs.

 When looking for organic cotton products, certifications can serve as important indicators.
 They let us know that cotton is fair trade cotton and toxic or chemical-free.
 These also indicate that eco-friendly cotton is grown using natural and responsible production systems.

 Organic cotton production follows many procedures.
-The organic farming methods include: growing the cotton, ginning, cotton spinning, cotton fabric dyeing, garment construction, and distribution.
+The organic farming methods include growing cotton, ginning, cotton spinning, cotton fabric dyeing, garment construction, and distribution.
 This section details the processing of organic cotton into finished textiles.

 The initial stage of growing organic cotton is planting the seed.
 The rain then helps to feed these seeds to enable growth.
 Organic cotton farmers pick the cotton by hand when the plant grows.

-Once this separation process takes place, the seeds become useful to create other products.
+Once this separation process takes place, the seeds become useful for creating other products.
 Manufacturers can refine them to create cottonseed oil.
 They also use cotton linters to manufacture paper.